 Similar to the Left Shark moment, the Snowflake moment occurred accidentally.
 But it was immediately and deliberately capitalized upon.
 By the way, Katy Perry, too, realized a bit later that the Shark moment happened to be the most talked-about episode of her Super Bowl show.
 Not her songs, or her dresses, or her on-lion and with-star rides.
 Having realized this, she tried to trademark Left Shark’s iconic design (unsuccessfully).

-Moments of roughness, gathered from around the world, give material to big shows, like America’s Funniest Home Videos.
+Moments of wrongness, gathered from around the world, give material to big shows, like America’s Funniest Home Videos.
 It is these moments that create traffic for most of the amateur videos on YouTube.
 What if the same thing were done on purpose?
-What if well managed roughness, being brought into well staged smoothness, turned out to be a good tool to excite the Viral Editor, this collective Internet being?
+What if well-managed roughness, being brought into well-staged smoothness, turned out to be a good tool to excite the Viral Editor, this collective Internet being?

 Writing about web-design that is destined to involve people, Clay Shirky in his Cognitive Surplus uses such a metaphor. “…consider the kinds of kitchens you see in photographs in House Beautiful and Better Homes and Gardens,” writes Shirky, “designed to a fare-thee-well with a place for everything and everything in its place.
 My kitchen is not like that.
 (Perhaps, yours isn’t either.)
 But if you were a guest at a dinner party, you likely wouldn’t dare set foot in a House Beautiful kitchen, because the design doesn’t exactly scream Come on in and help!
 My kitchen, on the other hand, does scream that – you wouldn’t feel much compunction about grabbing a knife and dicing some carrots if you felt like it.”